 Why It Made the Cut: Kin Insurance offers relatively low rates as well as various deductible options, a variety of optional endorsements like sinkhole coverage, and no waiting period.

 Although Kin Insurance only offers flood coverage as a homeowners insurance endorsement, there’s a lot to like about the coverage it offers.
 For instance, Kin customers can receive relatively low rates on their flood insurance premiums.
-Kin also gives policyholders a wide variety of deductible options to choose from, with both very low and high deductible options to consider.
+Kin also gives policyholders a wide variety of deductible options to choose from, with both very low and high deductible options to consider that range from $500 to $50,000.
 This gives customers more flexibility to adjust their premiums so they can either take advantage of lower up-front costs or lower out-of-pocket costs when the time comes to submit a claim.

 - NFIP vs. private flood insurance: Private flood insurance